ChillerDragon/teeworlds-web-editor/README.md

 This project is in very early development!
 And its not sure yet if it will ever be usuable!

+I can highly recommend to have a look at [twwe](https://github.com/k2d222/twwe) instead!
+It is a way more mature and performant teeworlds map editor.

 ### setup

     python -m pip install -r requirements.txt